AlexandruDbr/US_real_estate_SQL_proj/README.md

 The scope of this project is to use SQL and python to modify, query and find insights in the data.
 To achieve this, I used DML commands (Data Manipulation Language), such as UPDATE and DELETE to modify or delete certain characters from the data source, DDL commands(Data Definition Language) such as ALTER TABLE to add new columns, and other commands (subqueries, date functions, aggreations, Case, CTEs, Temporary tables, Transactions) <br>
-Also, I have used **Python** with **SQLAlchemy** and **Pandas** libraries to import and export data from and to a database, **geopy library** to extract the exact location based on two columns: Latitude and Longitude, and Python to append the new column to the data frame.
+Also, I have used **Python** with **SQLAlchemy** and **Pandas** libraries to import data from a database, to append the newly generated column to the data frame, and to export it into a .csv file.
+To extract the exact location I used  **geopy library** , based on two columns: Latitude and Longitude.

 ## About the data source